 A Brand book will help every single company by making their work more easier and consistent.
 Creating a brand book when you are working on a project is not something that consumes time, yet it can save you hours of work down the road.

 The length of brand books can vary a lot: from a single page to dozens of pages depending on the complexity of your company and the number of visual elements, marketing materials that are produced.

 For example, a simple website with single logo design, defined typography, colors and no offline materials can have a brand book which is just one page.
 However, a large company with many divisions and different marketing/advertising mediums is likely to have a really long brand book, which will clarify all of their usage guidelines.

 Overall, your brand book should be no longer than necessary, but long enough to effectively communicate all the important information about your brand’s visual style.

 The top elements of brand book

-While elements included in brand books vary from industry to industry and from small to large companies, these are the main ones that should be included in your brand book.
+While elements typical of brand books vary from industry to industry and from small to large companies, these are the main ones that you should include in your brand book.